icza/v/README.md

 ## Status

-The demo was developed in April, 2014.
+The demo was developed between November 30, 2010 and December 12.
 It is not maintained / developed anymore.